CycloneDX/cyclonedx-node-yarn/README.md

 ━━━ Options ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

   --spec-version #0        Which version of CycloneDX to use.
-                           (choices: "1.2", "1.3", "1.4", "1.5", default: "1.5")
+                           (choices: 1.6, 1.5, 1.4, 1.3, 1.2, default: 1.5)
   --output-format #0       Which output format to use.
-                           (choices: "JSON", "XML", default: "JSON") --output-file #0         Path to the output file.
+                           (choices: JSON, XML, default: JSON) --output-file #0         Path to the output file.
                            Set to "-" to write to STDOUT.
                            (default: write to STDOUT) --production,--prod      Exclude development dependencies.
                            (default: true if the NODE_ENV environment variable is set to "production", otherwise false) --mc-type #0             Type of the main component.
-                           (choices: "application", "framework", "library", "container", "platform", "device-driver", default: "application")
+                           (choices: application, library, firmware, default: application) --short-PURLs            Omit all qualifiers from PackageURLs.
+                           This causes information loss in trade-off shorter PURLs, which might improve ingesting these strings.
   --output-reproducible    Whether to go the extra mile and make the output reproducible.
                            This might result in loss of time- and random-based values.
   --verbose,-v             Increase the verbosity of messages.
                            Use multiple times to increase the verbosity even more.